Mortgage Rate Forecast Canada 2024 – 2025

 Financial Markets and the Central Bank of Canada more aligned in their thinking

-The Bank of Canada stated in its September 2024 meeting that it believes there is more room to cut rates, as long as inflation remains in the 2% range.
-This is in line with what the financial markets are currently projecting for fourth and fifth, October and December 2024 interest rate cuts.
+The Bank of Canada stated in its October 2024 meeting that it believes there is more room to cut rates, as long as inflation remains in the 2% range or lower.
+This is in line with what the financial markets are currently projecting for cuts in December 2024, and into 2025.

 What goes up to slow the economy will eventually come down to stimulate the economy.